 The following information can only provide a brief introduction to Abruzzo.
 We recommend that you visit and explore yourself.
 You won't be disappointed!

 Pescara - Abruzzo has its own airport which is located just four kilometres from the city of Pescara.
-There are regular flights to and from London Stansted Airport with Ryanair.
+There are regular flights to and from London Stansted and Manchester Airports with Ryanair.

 Other European countries, served by the airport, include Albania, Belgium, Germany and Romania.
 There are also seasonal flights to other European destinations.